jkesanen/to25-solver/README.md

 * The next number (increment by one) goes into a free square, which is either:
   * 3 squares up, down, left OR right from the current number (skip two squares).
   * 2 squares diagonally from the current number (skip one square).
-* By following these rules you'll try to get to number 25 by filling all the squares on the board.
+* By following these rules you'll try to get to number 25 by filling all the squares in the board.

 ## Solver